 3-D Out-of-Plane Nanofabrication of Silicon

-Superhydrophobic slip at 1⁰ Hierarchical Multiscale Structure What started as a side project, a rather casual exploration, led to one of my best demonstrations of micro/nanofabrication across multiple scales.
+Superhydrophobic slip at 1⁰ Hierarchical Multiscale Structure A side project during my doctoral research led to one of my best demonstrations of micro/nanofabrication across multiple scales.
 In this work, I nanofabricated structures in single crystal silicon, using photolithography-free patterning and metal assisted chemical etching (MACEtch).
 I developed a technique for lateral etching of nanopillars into sidewalls of patterned substrates.
 This approach facilitates patterning multiscale hybrid structures in a rapid and highly scalable single mask process flow.
 Applications include microfluidic devices for rare cell capture, energy storage and nature-inspired hierarchical-reentrant structures for superhydrophobic surfaces (>170⁰ contact angle) with ultra-low hysteresis (<1⁰ sliding angle).

 Micro Fuel Cell PowerMEMS